Origin Story #3: Part 1

 It is rarely ever seen in correctional facilities like these, not because gifted criminals aren’t common, but more so that it seems police are incapable of catching them.

 The guards reach the entry gate to ISO and one of them scans their fingerprint.
 As the doors pull apart, the new inmate enters with them.
 Their arms are bound behind their back and chains are tied around their legs, limiting their mobility.
 Over their head lies a face guard, keeping them from knowing their location and forbidding the other inmates from knowing their identity.
-Their clothes, white.
+Their clothes, of course, white.

 “You’re here because the holding bay couldn’t take you.”
 One of the CO’s says sternly as he forcefully pushes the inmate onto the concrete floor and rips off the face guard.
 “Oh, and also because you robbed a bank.”

-What lies underneath is the face of a young woman with pale skin, long, wavy, brown hair and bright hazel eyes.
+What lies underneath is the face of a young woman my age with pale skin, long, wavy, brown hair and bright hazel eyes.
 She looks across the four of us and gives the men transporting her a hostile glare.

 “Yeah, yeah, save the glares for Hayes here.”
 Ramirez prompts her glare onto me.
 “He’ll be one of your correctional officers while you’re on 24/7 supervision up until your trial.”